txizzle/blog/_posts/2016-04-11-switching-to-a-jekyll-theme.md

 date: 2016-04-11T17:49:20-07:00
 ---

-# This blog looks different!
+This blog looks different!
+This post will just be a quick update on the style of this blog and my experiences with using a Jekyll template.

 Yep, I decided to go with the snazzy [HPSTR theme] instead of further extending [Jekyll Now].
 I had a good deal of fun customizing Jekyll Now, but I simply couldn't pass up switching to a more aesthetically complete theme after I saw [so] very [many] different [beautiful themes].
 One Product Hunt click led to another, and I ooh'd and ahh'd appropriately but one thing was common amongst the best themes: they packaged all the features I was looking for, directly *out of the box*.
 With Jekyll Now, I've been making slow improvements through the HTML templates and looking through pull requests, but that simply doesn't compare to something as sexy as [this].
 Huge shoutout to [Michael Rose] for creating the awesome HPSTR theme!

 # From this...